Venafi/VenafiPS/README.md

 VenafiPS works on PowerShell v5.1 as well as cross-platform PowerShell on Windows, Linux, and Mac.

-There are a few TLSPC functions which require Sodium encryption and can only be run on PowerShell v7+.
+There are a few TLSPC functions which require Sodium encryption.
+These functions and can only be run on PowerShell v7+ and require the PSSodium module be installed from the PowerShell Gallery.
 Also for those functions, on Windows, the latest C++ runtime must be installed.

 ## Install Module